-Boundary spanning is a process of developing external relationships by spanning the boundaries for the accomplishment of the business objectives.
+Boundary spanning is a process of developing external relationships by spanning the boundaries for the accomplishment of business objectives.
 It refers to a situation where an individual or an organization crosses the boundaries of a social group.

 It helps businesses in obtaining necessary information from other organizations.
 The term boundary spanning was coined by Michael L. Tushman, an American organizational theorist, management adviser, and Professor of Business Administration at Harvard Business School.
 However, the concepts of spanning boundaries were developed by social scientists from the late 1950s onwards in the large American corporations associated with the R&D laboratories.